redpanda-data/redpanda/docs/www/well-known-io.md

 ---
-title: Well Known IO
+title: Cloud IO optimization
 order: 3
 ---
-# Well Known IO
+# Cloud IO optimization

 Redpanda relies on its own disk IO scheduler, and by default tells the kernel to use the `noop` scheduler.
 To give the users near optimal performance by default,